ESO PVP Builds

 ESO Plus Subscription

 None of the aforementioned bundles include the many DLCs that ESO has.
 Those can be accessed in two ways: by purchasing separate DLCs or DLC bundles with crowns or by getting the monthly subscription, ESO+ .
-It not only grants access to all the DLCs released so far, but also gives you all the chapters released previous to the current and upcoming chapters.
-ESO+ does not grant access to Warden, Necromancer and Arcanist classes.
-High Isle and Necrom chapters are also not currently available through ESO+.
+It not only grants access to all the DLCs released so far, but also gives you all the chapters.
+Solstice zone (part of Content pass/Seasons of the Worm Cult) is not included in ESO+.
+On top of that, ESO+ does not grant access to Warden (included with Standard edition), Necromancer and Arcanist classes.
+Note that you can buy Necromancer and Arcanist in the in-game Crown Store with Crowns from ESO+, each class costs 1500 Crowns.

 Alternative Editions and Notes

-• For PC, ESO is available on Steam and through Elder Scrolls Online website.
-For Xbox, ESO is also included in the Gamepass, but this is only the base game without any chapters.
-You can claim the Morrowind chapter for free in the crown store, but this does not include the Warden class.
+• For PC, ESO is available on Steam, Epic Games Store and through Elder Scrolls Online website.
+For Xbox, ESO is also included in the Gamepass, but only the base game without any chapters.
+You can claim the Morrowind chapter for free in the Crown store.

-• Although Imperial City DLC is now free to claim in the in-game Crown Store, Imperial race is not included in it.
-To play as an Imperial, you need to purchase the Digital Imperial Edition Upgrade.
+• Although Imperial City DLC is free to claim in the in-game Crown Store, Imperial race is not included in it.
+To play as an Imperial, you need to purchase the Digital Imperial Edition Upgrade

-• There’s no crossplay between PC, Xbox and Playstation.
+• There’s no crossplay or cross save between PC, Xbox and Playstation.
 If you want to switch platform, you need to purchase the game again and start from scratch.
-PC version of ESO is regarded as the best one mainly due to access to QoL addons.
+PC version of ESO is regarded as the best one due to higher population counts and quality of life.